pisv/gethandly.wiki-playground/Step-Two.md

 }
 ```

-The superclass `StructureHelper` defines a couple of handy methods for
+The base class `StructureHelper` defines a couple of handy methods for
 building the structure of a model element: the method `addChild` remembers
 the given handle as a child of the given parent body and puts the given
 handle/body pair into the `newElements` map (resolving duplicates along the
 way), while the `complete` method completes the given body by setting
 the handles previously remembered by `addChild` as the body's children.

-Again, if you can't fully comprehend Xtext-specific details,
+Again, even if you can't fully comprehend Xtext-specific details,
-just grasp the essence: we walk the AST and in the process compute
+you can well grasp the essence: we just walk the AST and in the process compute
 and place into `newElements` a handle/body pair for each structural element
 inside the source file.

-Note that the `FooFileStructureBuilder` uses a custom property for storing
+Note how the `FooFileStructureBuilder` uses a custom property for storing
 the parameter names of a Foo function in the element's `SourceElementBody`.
 Here is the property declaration, along with a convenience method
 for obtaining its value: